Skip to main content

 Application collector .

-To authorize requests to AIDR APIs, identify your AIDR instance by providing a base URL and collector token.
-For example:
+To authorize requests to AIDR APIs, identify your AIDR instance by providing a base URL and collector token:

 Set environment variables